TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Exclusive: Here’s The Latest on That New ‘Friday Night Lights’ Movie Read More
     *   The First 'Captain Marvel' Trailer Has Landed.
 Here's Everything We Know So Far Read More
-    *   Patrick Stewart Joins the 'Charlie's Angels' Reboot.
+    *   Cary Fukunaga Will Direct the Next James Bond Movie.
 Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews